Diphoton Higgs signal strength in universal extra dimensions: Introduction

 \section{Introduction}

 The Higgs mechanism~\cite{HM1,HM2,HM3,HM4,HM5,HM6} is a key building block of the Standard Model (SM).
 The Higgs boson is the particle predicted to exist as a consequence of implementing the Higgs mechanism in the electroweak sector of the model.
 This particle plays a unique role in the SM, as it explains the origin of mass.
 The discovery in 2012 of a scalar resonance by the ATLAS~\cite{ATLAS} and CMS~\cite{CMS} Collaborations at the Large Hadron Collider (LHC)~\cite{LHC}, with features that resemble the SM Higgs boson, opened a new era in high-energy Higgs physics.
-In order to establish unambiguously that this scalar resonance actually corresponds to the Higgs boson predicted by the SM, many of the coming experiments in LHC, as well as those planed to be performed in the International Linear Collider~\cite{ILC}, will be focused in studying its decays into SM particles.
+In order to establish unambiguously that this scalar resonance actually corresponds to the Higgs boson predicted by the SM, many of the forthcoming experiments in LHC, as well as those planed to be performed in the International Linear Collider~\cite{ILC}, will be focused in studying its decays into SM particles.
 In particular, a great deal of experimental effort will be dedicated to measure, with a high level of precision, the Higgs boson decay into two photons, as this process is very sensitive to new-physics effects.
 Since this decay is naturally suppressed in the sense that it first arises at the one-loop level in any renormalizable theory, it constitutes a promising process to look for sources of new physics in general.
 The ATLAS and CMS Collaborations have reported signal strengths in diverse channels~\cite{PDG}.
-In particular, the signal strength in the decay channel $\gamma \gamma$ relative to the SM prediction is~\cite{ATLAS1,CMS1,Tevatron,PDG}:
+In particular, the signal strength in the decay channel $\gamma \gamma$ relative to the SM prediction is~\cite{PDG,ATLAS1,CMS1,Tevatron}:

-A precise measurement of $\mu_{\gamma \gamma}$ is of great importance because any deviation of it from unity would suggest the presence of new-physics effects (NP).
-Assuming that the gluon fusion is the dominant channel of Higgs production and using the narrow width approximation, the above expression becomes
+A precise measurement of $\mu_{\gamma \gamma}$ is of great importance because any deviation of it from unity would suggest the presence of new-physics (NP) effects.
+Assuming that gluon fusion is the dominant channel of Higgs production and using the narrow width approximation, the above expression becomes

 The cross section $\sigma(gg\to H)$ has a strong correlation with the decay width $\Gamma(H\to gg)$, so that the above expression can be written as follows: